AdaoBMF/bmfBank/Readme.md

-Project that simulates a financial transactions system
+Project that simulates a financial transactions system (The code it's self is wrote in portuguese, I'm working in the translation)

     it can create new accounts
         make deposits, withdraws, add credit limit, transference between accounts, consult account resources...